Frigate: World War II

-The frigate possessed less offensive firepower and speed than a destroyer, but such qualities were not required for anti-submarine warfare.
+The frigate possessed less offensive firepower and speed than a destroyer, including an escort destroyer, but such qualities were not required for anti-submarine warfare.
 Submarines were slow while submerged, and ASDIC sets did not operate effectively at speeds of over 20 kn.
 Rather, the frigate was an austere and weatherly vessel suitable for mass-construction and fitted with the latest innovations in anti-submarine warfare.
 As the frigate was intended purely for convoy duties, and not to deploy with the fleet, it had limited range and speed.

 It was not until the Royal Navy's Bay class of 1944 that a British design classified as a "frigate" was produced for fleet use, although it still suffered from limited speed.
 These anti-aircraft frigates, built on incomplete Loch-class frigate hulls, were similar to the United States Navy's destroyer escorts (DE), although the latter had greater speed and offensive armament to better suit them to fleet deployments.
 The destroyer escort concept came from design studies by the General Board of the United States Navy in 1940, as modified by requirements established by a British commission in 1941 prior to the American entry into the war, for deep-water escorts.
 The American-built destroyer escorts serving in the British Royal Navy were rated as Captain-class frigates.
 The U.S. Navy's two Canadian-built Asheville-class and 96 British-influenced, American-built Tacoma-class frigates that followed originally were classified as "patrol gunboats" (PG) in the U.S. Navy but on 15 April 1943 were all reclassified as patrol frigates (PF).